deinspanjer/jd-sql/README.md

 We provide a Docker-based development environment for each supported implementation.
 Check the doc folder for your implementation for details.

+### Upstream jd submodule and spec tests

+This repository includes the upstream josephburnett/jd project as a Git submodule under external/jd.
+We use it primarily to view upstream code and run/port spec tests.

+- Location: external/jd (spec cases in external/jd/spec/test)
+- First-time setup: make jd-submodule-init
+- Update to latest upstream on the current submodule branch: make jd-submodule-update
+- Checkout a specific tag/branch/commit: make jd-spec-pull REF=v2.2.0
+- List available upstream spec cases (temporary placeholder): make jd-spec-test

+A test wrapper to execute these upstream specs against jd-sql will be added shortly.
+See doc/jd-upstream.md for more details.

 ## Testing with Equinox